 No one does romantic comedy of yesteryear in musicals like Alan Jay Lerner and Frederick Loewe.
 Another stronger-together duo, you can basically hear ingenues falling in love just by reciting their many titles: “Brigadoon,” “Camelot,” and that little-known tuner “My Fair Lady.”

-Listen to: Julie Andrews sing “I Could Have Danced All Night”
+Julie Andrews sings “I Could Have Danced All Night” (“My Fair Lady”):

 Andrew Lloyd Webber